Unirep/Unirep/packages/docs/docs/getting-started/create-unirep-app.md

 If users can request as much data as they want, the data will not be valuable in this app. 🙁 <br/>
 Try to give each epoch key only `1` data 0 value in each epoch.

+Here is an example of creating a simple mapping to track if an epoch key recieved a value after an attetation was submitted to that epoch key:

 ```sol
 mapping(uint => bool) epochKeyReceivedValue;